Vampire/javacord.github.io/_wiki/advanced-tutorials/bot-life-cycle.md

 ### Resuming

 Resuming is only possible for a short time after being disconnected.
 If the bot can successfully resume the connection, you will not miss any events.
-Your bot will receive all events, you missed while being disconnected.
+Your bot will receive all events you missed while being disconnected.
 The cache gets updated accordingly.

 ### Reconnecting